 This device has 4 channels (2 analog channels and 2 digital channels), an analog bandwidth of 8MHz, and a maximum sample rate of 72MSps.
 Its sample memory depth is at a maximum of 4K.
 This is great considering it is pocket-sized.

-It has a full color 3” TFT LCD display and pixels 400x240.
+It has a full color 3” TFT LCD display and pixels 400×240.
 The interface is very comprehensive through the 6 buttons or switches plus the colored menu control system.

 Speaking of USB, this device operates on a rechargeable battery that can be powered through USB connection.

-Going to its drawbacks, the reasons why this device is at the second place are due to its bad manual, one of the probes does not fit well in the sockets while all of them do not lock in, there is a lag when it comes to displaying the signals (a price to pay, we suspect, for the many things it tries to measure).
+Going to its drawbacks, the reasons why this device is in the second place are due to its bad manual, one of the probes does not fit well in the sockets while all of them do not lock-in, there is a lag when it comes to displaying the signals (a price to pay, we suspect, for the many things it tries to measure).

 The third one on our list has fewer channels than the first two but nevertheless works well and even has great capacity levels.
 The Siglent Technologies’ Digital Oscilloscope is a reliable oscilloscope that people will find agreeable.